 Driving top lid with motor require a fix point and a rotate point.
 The position of the servo motor will change our design massively.

 Plan B: Motor on the top lid (Final plan)

 Constraints: The distance between the top lid of the sample box and module box should be no more than 30mm

 Load cell working mechanism: The bar load cell we are using work base on measurement of bending moment.
 To measure the weight of the soil sample, we put the load cell under the whole device and weigh by the difference.

-- Load cell attachment posiiton: one end attach on module box bottom, the other end attach on all the device
+- Load cell attachment position: one end attach on module box bottom, the other end attach on all the device

 - A support is required for all the devices including sample box, shaft, PCBs, clamps

-Step 5.2 components material selections and manufactiring to be continued in the next blog post
+Components material selections and manufacturing to be continued in the next blog post

 Special thanks for Anita Smirnov and Harry J.E Day.